elodina/datastax-enterprise-mesos/README.md

         The name of the cluster.
   --seed <value>
         Flags whether this Datastax Node is a seed node.
+  --data-file-dirs <value>
+        Cassandra data file directories separated by comma.
+Defaults to sandbox if not set --commit-log-dir <value>
+        Cassandra commit log dir.
+Defaults to sandbox if not set --saved-caches-dir <value>
+        Cassandra saved caches dir.
+Defaults to sandbox if not set --state-backoff <value>
+        Backoff between checks for consistent node state.
 Command: update [options] <id>
 Update task configuration.
   <id>